kev0960/ModooCode/md/inst/maskmovq.md

 ### Other Exceptions

-See Table22-8, "Exception Conditions for Legacy SIMD/MMX Instructions without FP Exception," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+See Table 22-8, "Exception Conditions for Legacy SIMD/MMX Instructions without FP Exception," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.